US natgas prices edge up to 8-month high on rising exports, cooler forecast

 Gas futures were also supported by worries about global energy supplies that boosted oil and gas prices around the world due to tensions in the Middle East and possible strikes by workers at liquefied natural gas (LNG) export plants in Australia.
 NG/EU

-Oil prices CLc1, LCOc1 surged about 3% as military clashes between Israel and the Palestinian Islamist group Hamas ignited fears of a wider conflict in the Middle East.
+Oil prices CLc1, LCOc1 surged over 4% as military clashes between Israel and the Palestinian Islamist group Hamas ignited fears of a wider conflict in the Middle East.
 O/R

-In Australia, Chevron sought government help to resolve issues blocking a deal with unions at its two LNG facilities in Western Australia after workers announced plans to resume strikes.
+In Australia, Chevron sought government help to find a deal with unions at its two LNG facilities in Western Australia after workers announced plans to resume strikes.

 Australia was the world's biggest LNG exporter in 2022, according to data from LSEG.
-If strikes reduce Australia's LNG exports, global gas prices will rise, including in the U.S. The U.S. is on track to become the world's biggest LNG exporter in 2023.
+If strikes reduce Australia's LNG exports, global gas prices will rise, including in the United States, which itself is on track to become the world's biggest LNG exporter in 2023.

-Front-month gas futures NGc1 for November delivery on the New York Mercantile Exchange rose 1.7 cents, or 0.5%, to $3.355 per million British thermal units by 9:27 a.m.
-EDT (1327 GMT), putting the contract on track for its highest close since Jan.
+Front-month gas futures NGc1 for November delivery on the New York Mercantile Exchange rose 3.8 cents, or 1.1%, to settle at $3.376 per million British thermal units (mmBtu), their highest close since Jan.
 23 for a second day in a row.

 That also put the front-month up for a fifth day in a row and kept it in technically overbought territory, with a relative strength index (RSI) above 70, for a third consecutive day for the first time since June.